Kallen113/Python-Web-Crawler-ETL-and-Data-Analysis-of-IMDB-Data/Parts_VII-IX/README.md

 This folder contains 3 additional Jupyter notebooks.
 Parts VII and VIII peform import Mojo Box Office data on the top 300 films in terms of inflation-adjusted box office revenues.
-The code then merges the Box Office data with the 1936-2017 IMDB dataset (i.e., from Parts II-III).
+The code merges the Box Office data with the 1936-2017 IMDB dataset (i.e., from Parts II-III).
 Finally, more advanced data visualizations are implemented: barplots of aggregations, boxplots, and scatterplots.